mralexsh/c-alg/readme.md

 # C algorithms

-This project is for training algorithms in pure c.
+This project is for learning algorithms in the C language.
 Each folder contains an implementation of the certain algorithm.